-Dr Julien Lonchamp (BSc, MSc, MPhil, PhD) is a Lecturer in Biochemistry with Food Science in the Division of Dietetics, Nutrition & Biological Sciences, Physiotherapy, Podiatry & Radiography.
+Dr Julien Lonchamp (BSc, MSc, MPhil, PhD) is a Reader in Food Science in the Division of Dietetics, Nutrition & Biological Sciences, Physiotherapy, Podiatry & Radiography.

 - Research Interests